wokast/RePrimAnd/docsrc/sphinx/index.rst

 `RePrimAnd` is a support library for numerical simulations of general relativistic magnetohydrodynamics.
-If provides methods for recovering primitive variables like pressure and velocity from the variables evolved in quasi-conservative formulations.
-Further, it provides a general framework for handling matter equations of state.
+It provides methods for recovering primitive variables like pressure and velocity from the variables evolved in quasi-conservative formulations.
+Further, it provides a general framework for handling matter equations of state, a TOV solver, and tools for precomputed NS sequences.

-A description of the algorithm and tests of the library is given in the accompanying article :footcite:p:`Kastaun2021`.
+A description of the recovery algorithm and tests of the library is given in the accompanying article :footcite:p:`Kastaun2021`.

 The latest public versions can be found on the